Complete Guide to Lace Dyeing Techniques and Color Control

 -

-1. Uneven Dye Absorption
+1. Uneven dye absorption

-Open structures and varying yarn thickness cause:
+Open structures and uneven yarn thickness can lead to:

 -

-Patchy appearance
+mottled appearance

 -